 Is hugelkultur in Scandinavia a good idea?

-Raised hugelkultur bed heat up quick in spring
+Raised hugelkultur bed heats up quickly in spring

 A huge advantage of a raised bed is that since it’s elevated it doesn’t take that long for the ground frost to let go and the decomposition will add extra heat from within.
 This will especially be so if you have added manure to the hugelkultur as you build it.